frli8848/DREAM/README.md

 # Introduction

-The DREAM (Discrete REpresentation Array Modeling) toolbox is a free open source toolbox,
-for:
-* Matlab and Octave,
-* Python (experimental),
-for simulating acoustic fields radiated from common ultrasonic transducer types and arbitrarily complicated ultrasonic transducers arrays.
+The DREAM (Discrete REpresentation Array Modeling) toolbox is a free open source toolbox for simulating acoustic fields radiated from common ultrasonic transducer types and arbitrarily complicated ultrasonic transducers arrays.
 The DREAM toolbox enables analysis of beam-steering, beam-focusing, and apodization for wideband (pulse) excitation both in near and far fields.